INDIA TEMPLES

 Related image

-A pack of dogs and cows roam the ghat which is a garbage dump for all the discarded clothing, stretchers, and typical garbage that covers the entire shoreline of the sacred river.
+A pack of dogs and cows roam the ghat, a garbage dump for all the discarded clothing, stretchers, and typical garbage on the shore of the sacred river.
 7 big boats filled with wood ready for unloading were on shore.
 The water is full of sightseers in rowboats viewing the spectacle.
 Many touts saunter up to you and begin to give all the above info.
-Even though you tell them that you donated money for wood for poor people the day before and have heard all they have to say, and don’t plan on giving them money today, they persist with the info.
+Even though you tell them that you donated money for wood for poor people the day before and have heard all they have to say and don’t plan on giving them money today, they persist with the info.
 If you leave and don’t pay (500 rupees or about $11 is suggested), they become incredibly aggressive, wondering why you just wasted an hour of their time.
 In reality, these bullies simply pocket the money.
 Indians have persistence down to a fine science.

 The Vishwanath or Golden Temple, dedicated to Shiva, is the most famous temple in Varanasi.